SHaroonShah/Readme-Developers-Hub---Production/docs/🚚 carrier specific guides/carrier-specific-user-guides/asendia/index.md

 * **Incoterms**: <Glossary>DDU</Glossary>, <Glossary>DDP</Glossary>, and <Glossary>DAP</Glossary>.
 * **Label formats**: <Glossary>PDF</Glossary> and <Glossary>ZPL203DPI</Glossary>.

-## Enhancements
+## Services

 The following are the key services are provided by the Asendia integration:

 * **e-PAQ Standard**: Untracked postal delivery, with low cost and high global reach.
 Last-mile delivery and customs clearance is handled by the country's postal service.
 This service includes the following:
   * e-PAQ Standard Priority
   * e-PAQ Standard Non-Priority
 * **e-PAQ Plus**: Tracked postal delivery, offering simplified customs processing.
 Last-mile delivery and customs clearance is handled by the country's postal service, utilising their tracked service.
 This service includes the following: